UPPS No. 04.04.09

 Reviewers of this UPPS include the following:

-Position Date Director, Human Resources June 1 E4Y Chief Diversity Officer and Director, Equity and Access June 1 E4Y Associate Vice President for Financial Services June 1 E4Y TSUS Office of the General Counsel June 1 E4Y
+Position Date Assistant Vice President for Human Resources June 1 E4Y Chief Diversity Officer and Director, Equity and Access June 1 E4Y Associate Vice President for Financial Services June 1 E4Y

 This UPPS has been approved by the following individuals in their official capacities and represents Texas State policy and procedure from the date of this document until superseded.